k1LoW/grpcstub/README.md

 grpcstub provides gRPC server and client conn ( `*grpc.ClientConn` ) for stubbing, for testing in Go.

+There is an HTTP version stubbing tool with the same design concept, [httpstub](https://github.com/k1LoW/httpstub).

 ## Usage

 ``` go